Mungyi/chaopli.github.io/_posts/2015-09-26-sequantial_fibonacci_search.md

 **Q3**. \[Advance.\] Increase $i$ by $1$ and return to Q2. \\
 **Q4**. \[End of file?\] If $i\leq N$, the algorithm terminates successfully; otherwise it terminates unsuccessfully ($i=N+1$).

 In this algorithm, the comparison in Q4 only be evaluated once, at the end of this file.
-So the comparisons cost $n$ time units.
+So the comparisons cost $n$ time units in worst case.

 # Fibonaccian search
 Fibonaccian numbers can analogous the power of 2, hence a similar phenomenon occurs in searching.
 We can use fibonaccian numbers analogous binary search.
 This procedure here about to discuss should be distinguished with another numerical procedure called "Fibonacci search", which is used to locate the maximum of a unimodal function [^avriel1966optimality]. \\